 Our guide took us to a restaurant where we ate Mozambique’s version of samosas and beer.
 And they came with some rather spicy hot sauce…use sparingly!

 I always enjoy learning about other cultures that have seeped into a country, the history of that change, and how it exists today.
-This restaurant is certainly not a place we would’ve found on our own.
+This restaurant is certainly not a place we would’ve found on our own, so I’m glad we were on this tour.

 Veal and a song